-Term 1, 2021 commences Monday 1st February with eight lessons provided within the term.
+Term 3, 2021 commences Monday 19th July, each student will receive eight lessons.
 Enrolments will continue to be taken during the term for all new students.

 CYCM is registered to receive the $100 Sport Vouchers from the NT Government Sport Voucher Scheme.

 We offer online music tuitions for remote students.

 The Centre for Youth Music (CYCM) teaches music in a manner that is fun, educational and tailored to each student's individual needs and goals.

 The CYCM offers music curriculum for students of all ages starting from the "very young" in the "Junior Music Program" right through to the "young at heart" adults in our "Non-Award Programs".

 Catering for the beginner to the more advanced student, the CYCM provides instrumental, vocal and theory tuition as well as offering a diverse and exciting range of ensemble programs.

 At the CYCM, students work with the Northern Territory's top music professionals and leading visiting musicians, who are committed to sharing their musical knowledge and experience by offering accessible and affordable music instruction and performance opportunities for all in our community.

 Milly is 21 and currently studying a Bachelor of Secondary Education majoring in Music at Charles Darwin University.
 Milly has been playing the trumpet since the age 12 years old from her high school’s band program in Victoria.
 Having been heavily involved in band programs throughout her schooling, becoming captain of various school bands and winning many school awards in solo trumpet and band performances.
 In 2016, Milly began her music degree with Monash University, specialising in classical solo trumpet performance.

 Working in an American summer camp from 2017-2018 Milly discovered her passion for teaching children.
 The camp saw Milly working with children aged 5-16, teaching various activities throughout the day, which included teaching children how to sing.